Salamander of Leith: In the English Navy

 The Salamander and the Scottish-built Unicorn were captured at Leith and used as transport for the return journey of a part of Lord Hertford's land army on 14 May 1544, after the burning of Edinburgh, with ballast of 80,000 Scottish iron cannon-shot.
+Eustache Chapuys reported their capture and the destruction of the fortress on the island of Inchkeith.

 With 200 crew and 20 gunners, her armament in the English fleet listed on 1 January 1548 consisted of: 2 brass culverins; 3 brass demi-culverins; 4 sakers; 7 iron port pieces; 3 iron fowlers; 2 iron quarter slings; 17 iron double bases; and 11 hand guns.
 There were 140 yew bows; 90 bills; and 70 moorish pikes.
 The Salamander carried roughly half the armament of Henry VIII's flagship the Mary Rose.

 The Salamander, listed in the English fleet as 300 tons with 220 men, and called a galleas in the Anthony Roll, and the Unicorn, returned to Scotland in Edward Clinton's invasion fleet of August 1547, and presumably contributed to the naval bombardment at the Battle of Pinkie.
 The Salamander was in the fleet taken to Orkney by John Clere in 1557.
 She may have been destroyed as late as 1574.